adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 No changes were detected in main.cpp so only the existing executable was run.

-Make change to main.cpp and run again
+Make a change to main.cpp and run once more.

 ```plaintext
 $ make run